 "Well I guess you'll hear soon enough.
 The name's Hellboy, you've probably seen the comic books."
 He sighed.

 "Nope."
 I replied.
 "Wow, must be a small town then."

-I opened my mouth and was interrupted by the distant blare of a subway horn.
+I opened my mouth, when the distant blare of a subway horn interrupted me.
 A light was growing in the distance behind Hellboy's shoulder.

 Hellboy was now charging back down the tracks.
-I scrambled to get back up off the tracks, but the wall was covered in algae and I had no traction.
+I scrambled to get back up off the tracks, but algae covered the wall, and I had no traction.
 I wasn't going to make it.
 The only way I could is if I jumped ten feet into the air and went over the train.